7 Patent Monetization Mistakes You Should Never Make

 2. Hiring Inexperienced IP Consulting Firm

 Monetizing IP assets is a complicated process and is not recommended to carry on your own unless you are an expert.
 It needs an in-depth understanding of the market and what buyers are looking for.
-Not only this, you should also know how to showcase your IP assets to get the right price.
+Not only this, but you should also know how to showcase your IP assets to get the right price.

 This implies that only having good patents in your portfolio is not enough.
 There are countless good patents that nobody buys.
 The reason is quite simple: they have not been presented in the right way.
 And this is why you need to outsource the monetization process to an external consulting firm but, deciding the right firm can also become a challenge.

 Hiring an inexperienced IP consulting firm will only cost you time and resources.
 Just as we mentioned above, monetization requires a deep understanding of your industry and your own business.
 An inexperienced firm can still bring results but those results might not be relevant to you or to your business.

 Using our expertise in the domain, we devised this outsourcing decision matrix that can help you or anyone decide the right vendor for them.

 3. Not Finding The Right Targets For Litigation/Licensing

 Should I target these small players or focus on that large company?
 Should I license it to my competitors? – Are these kinds of questions constantly confusing you?
 If yes, then you are probably in the right position to seek expert assistance.

 You need a right partner or an expert IP consultancy firm that can help you do it right.
 Moreover, the right partner can help you get the best ROI on your patents than you would have expected.

 For example, the right partner after doing his homework may suggest you target a few foreign firms with less or no protection in your country.
 These firms, in order to create a patent war chest, would be more open for licensing/buying than the local firms.

 4. Wrong Understanding Of A Product